RacoonsInATrenchcoat/DinoDash/README.md

     On 240Hz monitors → deltaTime ≈ 4.16ms per frame.

 Need to use "normalizedDelta" to force a consistent speed, instead of depending on client.

+Mobile:
+1, Cant force orientation by js.
+2, Add a icon/countdown to see when enemy will arrive?
+3, Metadata detection is there, but if unreliable the 900px height and 500px width should cover all mobiles, while ignoring tablets.

+Known bugs:
+1,Foreground-5 looping is reset about every 10~ loops. =